deviantony/xtrabackup-scripts/README.md

 You can directly stream the state of a local server into another MySQL server on your network using the following scripts :

-* xb_backup_stream.sh on the host to backup
+* xb-backup-stream.sh on the host to backup
-* xb_restore_stream.sh on the host which will receive the backup
+* xb-restore-stream.sh on the host which will receive the backup

 **NOTE**: You need to start the restoration phase first.